098765d/AI_Tutor/README.md

 - **Enhanced Learning Experience**: By integrating RAG with AI technologies, EduMentor offers a personalized, interactive educational journey.
 - **Data Privacy Assurance**: Our strong commitment to data privacy and safety builds a trustworthy learning environment.
 - **Accurate and Current Information**: RAG ensures access to current and relevant information, critical for educational applications.
+- **Versatile Course Coverage**: EduMentor can be applied across any course, thanks to its reliance on course materials uploaded to the vector database.
+This adaptability makes it a universally applicable tool for various educational fields and disciplines.
+- **Real-Time and Interactive Tutoring**: EduMentor provides real-time feedback and interactive lessons, enhancing the learning process.
+This feature contributes to a more dynamic and responsive educational experience.

 **Usage Guide:**
 1. Enter your OpenAI API Key.